arikarim/Telegram-Bot-in-Ruby/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-ruby.svg)](https://forthebadge.com)

-> In this project, I build a Telegram bot that gives a bit of information about me and gives random quotes.
+> In this project, I build a Telegram bot that gives a bit of information about me and gives random quotes and jokes.

 ![Screenshot](images/screnn.png)